-- the duration, scope and effects of the ongoing COVID-19 pandemic, government and other third party responses to it and the related macroeconomic effects, including to our business and the business of our suppliers and customers; - future demand for renewable energy including solar energy solutions; - changes to net metering policies or the reduction, elimination or expiration of government subsidies and economic incentives for on-grid solar energy applications; - changes in the U.S. trade environment, including the imposition of import tariffs; - federal, state and local regulations governing the electric utility industry with respect to solar energy; - the retail price of electricity derived from the utility grid or alternative energy sources; - interest rates and supply of capital in the global financial markets in general and in the solar market specifically; - competition, including introductions of power optimizer, inverter and solar photovoltaic ("PV") system monitoring products by our competitors; - developments in alternative technologies or improvements in distributed solar energy generation; - historic cyclicality of the solar industry and periodic downturns; - defects or performance problems in our products; - our ability to forecast demand for our products accurately and to match production with demand; - our dependence on ocean transportation to deliver our products in a cost effective manner;
+- existing and future responses to and effects of COVID-19; - future demand for renewable energy including solar energy solutions; - changes to net metering policies or the reduction, elimination or expiration of government subsidies and economic incentives for on-grid solar energy applications; - changes in the U.S. trade environment, including the imposition of import tariffs; - federal, state and local regulations governing the electric utility industry with respect to solar energy; - the retail price of electricity derived from the utility grid or alternative energy sources; - interest rates and supply of capital in the global financial markets in general and in the solar market specifically; - competition, including introductions of power optimizer, inverter and solar photovoltaic ("PV") system monitoring products by our competitors; - developments in alternative technologies or improvements in distributed solar energy generation; - historic cyclicality of the solar industry and periodic downturns; - · defects or performance problems in our products; - · our ability to forecast demand for our products accurately and to match production and delivery with demand; - our dependence on ocean transportation to deliver our products in a cost-effective manner; - our dependence upon a small number of outside contract manufacturers and suppliers;

-- our dependence upon a small number of outside contract manufacturers and suppliers; - capacity constraints, delivery schedules, manufacturing yields and costs of our contract manufacturers and availability of components; - delays, disruptions and quality control problems in manufacturing; - shortages, delays, price changes or cessation of operations or production affecting our suppliers of key components; - business practices and regulatory compliance of our raw material suppliers; - performance of distributors and large installers in selling our products; - our customers' financial stability, creditworthiness and debt leverage ratio; - our ability to retain key personnel and attract additional qualified personnel; - our ability to effectively design, launch, market and sell new generations of our products and services; - our ability to maintain our brand and to protect and defend our intellectual property; - our ability to retain, and events affecting, our major customers; - our ability to manage effectively the growth of our organization and expansion into new markets; - our ability to integrate acquired businesses; - fluctuations in global currency exchange rates; - unrest, terrorism or armed conflict in Israel; - general economic conditions in our domestic and international markets; - our ability to service our debt; and - the other factors set forth under "Item 1A.
-Risk Factors" in "Part II-OTHER INFORMATION" section of this report.
+- capacity constraints, delivery schedules, manufacturing yields and costs of our contract manufacturers and availability of components; - delays, disruptions and quality control problems in manufacturing; - shortages, delays, price changes or cessation of operations or production affecting our suppliers of key components; - business practices and regulatory compliance of our raw material suppliers; - performance of distributors and large installers in selling our products; - our customers' financial stability, creditworthiness and debt leverage ratio; - our ability to retain key personnel and attract additional qualified personnel; - our ability to effectively design, launch, market and sell new generations of our products and services; - our ability to maintain our brand and to protect and defend our intellectual property; - our ability to retain, and events affecting, our major customers; - · our ability to manage effectively the growth of our organization and expansion into new markets; - our ability to integrate acquired businesses; - fluctuations in global currency exchange rates; - unrest, terrorism or armed conflict in Israel; - general economic conditions in our domestic and international markets; - our ability to service our debt; and - the other factors set forth under "Item 1A.
+Risk Factors" in "Part II-OTHER INFORMATION" section of this report, our annual report on Form 10-K/A for the year ended December 31, 2020 and subsequent reports on Form 10-Q and in other documents we file from time to time with the SEC that disclose risks and uncertainties that may affect our business.

-Except as required by law, we assume no obligation to update these forward looking statements, or to update the reasons actual results could differ materially from those anticipated in these forward looking statements, even if new information becomes available in the future.
+Except as required by law, we assume no obligation to update these forward-looking statements, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.